"A person with dementia may not remember the day, but they can enjoy the moment."

 Sally has many years of experience working with both carers and people living with dementia.

-If you are concerned about a family member or yourself, about changes in memory or reduced abilities with day-to-day activities that are impacting on quality of life, Sally can provide advice.
+If you are concerned about a family member or yourself, who may have changes in memory or reduced abilities with day-to-day activities, you can make an appointment to talk with Sally.

 To make an appointment